the-teachingRSE-project/competencies/competencies.md

 also struggle to know what to ask when trying to request help from and interact with more experienced staff at their institutions.
 A gap still exists in academic education, as many curricula do not sufficiently prepare their students in this regard.
-This situation is exemplified by the extracurricular MIT class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.
+This situation is exemplified by the extracurricular Massachusetts Institute of Technology (MIT) class "The Missing Semester of Your CS Education" [@MIT], which aims to convey computing ecosystem literacy even to students of Computer Science at MIT.